cdapio/hydrator-plugins/core-plugins/docs/TPFSAvro-batchsource.md

 each run of the pipeline will read events 5 minutes of data from 15 minutes before its logical start time to 10 minutes before its logical start time.
 The default value is 0.
 (Macro-enabled)

+**convertTimestampToMicros** Converts timestamp in milliseconds to timestamp in microseconds.
+Default value for this option is true.

 Example
 -------